pstevovski/express-app-cli/README.md

     # Start and watch the server for any changes
     npm run watch

 ## Contribution
-If you have any recommendations for what can be improved or added to the CLI, please feel free to open a pull request, following the **feature/** convention if it's a feature to be added or updated.
-Or if its related to fixing a bug **bugfix/** convention.
+If you have any recommendations for what can be improved or added to the CLI, please feel free to open a pull request.

+When creating a new branch please follow the `feature/branch-name` convention if it's a feature to be added or updated.
+Or if its related to fixing a bug `bugfix/branch-name` convention.
+All pull requests then will be directed towards the `develop` branch.

 If you find any bugs, please open an issue.